ddelong/ddelong.github.io/_posts/2006-07-23-interview-with-the-metrowest-daily-news.md

   - Blogging
   - Personal
 ---
 Despite my sporadic blogging here lately, I got chosen to be interviewed with a local newspaper, [the MetroWest Daily News](http://www.metrowestdailynews.com/), for an article in their Sunday edition today.
-I haven&#8217;t seen the finished product, but we talked about blogging, professional blogging, journalistic integrity, and a blog&#8217;s effect upon your job and career in general.
+I haven't seen the finished product, but we talked about blogging, professional blogging, journalistic integrity, and a blog's effect upon your job and career in general.

-Hopefully I&#8217;ll come across as insightful.
-I&#8217;ll try to post the link once it appears on the website.
+Hopefully I'll come across as insightful.
+I'll try to post the link once it appears on the website.

 **Update:** [The article is up.](http://www.metrowestdailynews.com/businessNews/view.bg?articleid=136067) The print version lacked my picture.
-I don&#8217;t know why, but I&#8217;ll suggest it&#8217;s because I&#8217;m so attractive.
+I don't know why, but I'll suggest it's because I'm so attractive.